Leave 2hrs / overnight

-2. Add the wet ingredients and mix well.
+2. Add the milk and grate pear( or apply) and mix well.

-3. Spoon mixture into mason jars or any container with a lid and place in the fridge for a minimum of 2 hours or best it to leave it overnight.
+3. Spoon mixture into mason jars or any container with a lid and place in the fridge for a minimum of 2 hours or even better, overnight.

-4. Top with flaked coconut, yoghurt and a drizzle of honey (or any other desired topping).
+4. Top with coconut, yoghurt and fruit (or any other desired topping).

 * Add more milk to get desired consistency.